MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 The last step is to call `DumpMachine()` again to see the post-operation state, and to deallocate the qubits.
 The qubits were in state $\ket{0}$ when you allocated them and need to be reset to their initial state using the `ResetAll` operation.

 Requiring that all qubits be explicitly reset to $\ket{0}$ is a basic feature of Q#, as it allows other operations to know their state precisely when they begin using those same qubits (a scarce resource).
-Additionally, this assures that they are not entangled with any other qubits in the system.
-If the reset is not performed at the end of a `use` allocation block, a runtime error might be thrown.
+Additionally, resetting them assures that they aren't entangled with any other qubits in the system.
+If the reset isn't performed at the end of a `use` allocation block, a runtime error might be thrown.

 Add the following lines to your Q# file: